2018 total spending: $95.6 million

-Democratic presidential candidate Mike Bloomberg donated $10 million in December.
-Other major donors include: Fred Eychaner, founder and chairman of the media and printing company Newsweb Corp., who gave $4 million; Paloma Partners hedge fund executive Donald Sussman, who gave $3 million; and Marcus & Millichap real estate broker George Marcus, who gave $2 million.
+Former Democratic presidential candidate Mike Bloomberg donated $11.4 million to the PAC.
+Other major donors include: Fred Eychaner, founder and chairman of the media and printing company Newsweb Corp., who gave $4 million; Paloma Partners hedge fund executive Donald Sussman, who gave $4 million; and Marcus & Millichap real estate broker George Marcus, who gave $2 million.

 The largest donations from organizations have come from labor unions, including the Laborers’ International Union of North America, which gave $1.5 million, and Working for Working Americans, which gave $2 million.